broadinstitute/sam/README.md

 ### Public Policies
 There are some cases where it is desirable to grant actions or roles to all authenticated users.
 For example, granting read-only access to public workspaces.
 In this case a policy can be created that has the appropriate actions or roles and set to public.
 Resources with public policies show up when listing resources for a user.
 For this reason it is not always desirable to allow everyone to make public policies.
 Again, the example is public workspaces.
 Public workspaces show up for everyone and should be curated.

 To change a policy's public status the caller must be able to share the policy (either via `alter_policies` and `share_policy::{policy_name}` actions) _and_ must have the `set_public` action on the resource `resource_type_admin/{resource type name}`. `resource_type_admin` is an internally created resource type. `{resource type name}` is for the resource containing the policy.
 Note that every resource type in sam has a resource of the same name of type `resource_type_admin` which is automatically created.
-When these resources are created they do not have owners, permissions must be granted via direct ldap changes.
+When these resources are created they do not have owners, permissions must be granted via direct postgres changes.

 ### User and Group Management
 User - Create, enable, disable, get status.
 Disabled users should be rejected from any api calls.
 Enabling a user should reinstate any prior access.